eclipse-velocitas/velocitas-docs/content/en/docs/about/development_model/val/_index.md

 - src: "**dataflow_service*.png"
 - - src: "**val_architecture_overview*.png"
 description: >
-  Learn about the main concepts and components of the vehicle abstraction and how this interrelates with the [Eclipse KUKSA project](https://www.eclipse.org/kuksa/).
+  Learn about the main concepts and components of the vehicle abstraction and how it relates to the [Eclipse KUKSA project](https://www.eclipse.org/kuksa/).
 ---

 ## Introduction

 The Eclipse Velocitas project is using the Vehicle Abstraction Layer (VAL) of the [Eclipse KUKSA project](https://www.eclipse.org/kuksa/), also called KUKSA.VAL.
-It is is a reference implementation of an abstraction layer that allows Vehicle applications to interact with signals and services in the vehicle.
+It is a reference implementation of an abstraction layer that allows Vehicle applications to interact with signals and services in the vehicle.
 It currently consists of a data broker, a CAN feeder, and a set of example services.

 ## Architecture